Skip to main content

 Similarly, xpm adds links/forwarders into a separate <project>/xpacks/.bin folder.

-With this setup, the project needs to prepend only this .bin folder to the PATH, and all the required tools are accesible and prefered to possible system tools.
+With this setup, the project needs to prepend only this .bin folder to the PATH, and all the required tools are accessible and preferred to possible system tools.

 Global installs and the user global xPacks store